atlwendy/retrieve-commit-messages-from-pr/README.md

 ```

-This action does not need any inputs as it uses github context payload to parse the related branch and repo.
+If the repo is a public accessible repo, you don't need to provide any input.
+However, if it's a private repo, you'd need to provide a personal access token as input. `GITHUB_TOKEN` is not the correct token.
 It returns an object with key `shouldRun` and value being a string of boolean.

 If last commit messages in a pr contains `skip ci` or `ci skip`, it returns:
 ```